BaoWangMath/DNN-DataDependentActivation/README.md

 }
 ```

-And the longer version is
+And the longer version is available at

 ```
 @ARTICLE{Wang:2019Interpolation,